spine-tools/SpineOpt.jl/docs/src/index.md

 This includes a list of the necessary [Object Classes](@ref) and [Relationship Classes](@ref), but for more information, you will probably need to consult the **Concept Reference** chapter.

+## Tutorials

+We learn a lot from examples and that is what you will find in the tutorial chapter.
+The tutorials come in different shapes: videos, written text and example files.
+The *SpineOpt.jl* repository includes a folder `examples` for ready-made example models.
+Each example is its own sub-folder, where the input data is provided as `.json` or `.sqlite` files.
+This way, you can easily get a feel for how SpineOpt works with pre-made datasets, either through [Spine Toolbox](https://github.com/Spine-project/Spine-Toolbox), or directly from the Julia REPL.

 ## Concept Reference

 This chapter lists and explains all the important *data and model structure related concepts*